3 Variables and Data Types

 Think of these as the VIPs of the Dart world.

-• final: This keyword is used when you have a variable you don’t want to change after it’s assigned.
+: This keyword is used when you have a variable you don’t want to change after it’s assigned.
 It’s like a stubborn cat that found a comfortable spot on the couch and won’t move, no matter what.

-final String favoriteFood = 'Pizza'; // Pizza is love, Pizza is life
+String favoriteFood = 'Pizza'; // Pizza is love, Pizza is life final

-const: This is for values you know are constant and won’t change even before runtime, like a day has 24 hours or a minute has 60 seconds.
+: This is for values you know are constant and won’t change even before runtime, like a day has 24 hours or a minute has 60 seconds.

 const int hoursInDay = 24; // Time is constant... unless you're Doctor Who

-var: Dart’s version of “Whatever!”.
+: Dart’s version of “Whatever!”.
 If you’re feeling a bit lazy and want to avoid defining the data type, Dart’s got your back.
 It will figure out the data type based on the value you assign.

 var lazyVar = 'I am a string'; // Dart knows this is a string

-late: This is Dart’s way of saying, “Better late than never”.
+: This is Dart’s way of saying, “Better late than never”.
 Use this when you want to declare a variable but can’t immediately assign it a value.

-late String lateToTheParty; // We'll assign this variable later
+String lateToTheParty; // We'll assign this variable later late

 So, that’s your introductory crash course on Dart variables and data types.
 Remember, practice is key to mastering these concepts.
 So, start brewing your magic potions and casting your spells, and remember to have fun while you’re at it!